WOLFIEEEE/Big-Omega-Extension/README.md

 - Clone project
 - Open in any editor of your choice
 - If you want to add/remove code then react code is present under `src/`, which you can edit
+- Run `npm install` to install the required dependencies.
 - Now run `npm run build` to create a loadable build/ folder
 - Now to actually test changes we need to load the extention in browser so go to `chrome://extensions` through browser searchbar
 - Toggle developer mode on top right in order to enable it